 Two questions arise

-- Why not just use consecutive mode for everything?
-And – why not just use simo mode all the time?
+Question 1: Why not just use consecutive mode for everything?

 Answer: Consecutive interpreting almost exactly doubles the length of time required to deliver a session and it disrupts the smooth flow of information and nuance to the listeners (in both languages).